toxxin/rootfs_evm/README.md

-# Collection of scripts to build rootfs, based on Debian wheezy.
+# Collection of scripts to build rootfs, based on Debian jessie.

 ###Tested on Ubuntu 14.04